US retail sales were flat in July as inflation takes a toll – KION546

 But the most important pillar of the economy — the job market — has proved durable.
 America’s employers added a hefty 528,000 jobs in July, and the unemployment rate reached 3.5%, matching a near-half-century low reached just before the pandemic erupted in the spring of 2020.

-As consumers have shifted their purchases more toward necessities, Walmart, the nation’s largest retailer, on Tuesday reported sales and profit results that topped expectations.
-Walmart said more of its customers were favoring lower-priced grocery items.
+Americans are still spending, but that money is going to different places as the pandemic eases.
+Walmart, the nation’s largest retailer, posted better than expected quarterly sales and profits, but noted that customers are favoring lower-priced grocery items.

-But the company is benefiting from higher-income shoppers who have been trading down to Walmart to try to reduce their grocery bills.
+And it’s gaining more customers who might more typically shop at Whole Foods.
 The company, long associated with price-conscious and lower-income consumers, disclosed that roughly 75% of its grocery sales last quarter were to households with incomes of at least $100,000.

+It also noted that lower income customers were trading down within the store, for example swapping out sliced deli meats for hot dogs to save money.

-On Wednesday, Target reported that its profit plunged nearly 90%, despite solid sales, largely because it was forced to slash prices to clear heavy inventories of clothing, home goods and electronics.
-The retailer’s stock tumbled on the news.
+On Wednesday, Target reported that its profit plunged nearly 90% despite solid sales, largely because it was forced to slash prices to clear huge inventories of things in heavy demand during the pandemic like furniture, appliances and electronics.

-And last month, Best Buy, the nation’s largest consumer electronics chain, cut its annual sales and profit forecast, saying inflation had dampened consumer spending on gadgets.

-Still, as a whole, America’s consumers have been showing the steady willingness to spend, thought at a more modest pace.
-Home Depot on Tuesday reported sustained demand among its customers for goods related to home improvement projects despite surging prices and mortgage rates for homes.
+Signet Jewelers, which operates stores under such names as Zales and Jared, lowered its full-year sales forecast last week as Americans cool spending on luxuries and more on groceries.

+“They’re being intentional,” said Jamie Singleton, president of Signet.
+She said customers may be taking home fewer items, but they’re spending more on the things they buy.

 D’Innocenzio reported from New York.